Prostate Cancer - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 Age — The risk of prostate cancer increases with age, especially in men aged over 50 years old.

 Family history — A combination of shared cancer genes, diet, lifestyle, and environmental factors contribute a small amount to an increased risk of developing familial prostate cancer.
-Moreover, if multiple family members have the same or related types of cancer at younger age than 50, it is possibly a hereditary type of cancer which is developed by the gene mutation that is inherited from generation to generation.
+Moreover, if multiple family members have the same or related types of cancer below the age of 50, it is possibly a hereditary type of cancer which is developed by the gene mutation that is inherited from generation to generation.

 Genetic changes — Other genes include HPC1, HPC2, HPCX, CAPB, ATM, FANCA, HOXB13, and mismatch repair genes may carry an increased risk of developing prostate cancer.